joygram/flowOSD/README.md

 ## About

-flowOSD - is an open source application to show OSD messages on [ASUS ROG Flow x13](https://rog.asus.com/laptops/rog-flow/2021-rog-flow-x13-series/) notebooks.
+flowOSD - is an open source application to control hardware and show OSD messages on [ASUS ROG Flow x13](https://rog.asus.com/laptops/rog-flow/2021-rog-flow-x13-series/) notebooks.
 For work it requires only ASUS Optimization Service (which is installed with ASUS System Control Interface drivers).
 I wrote this app to avoid installing MyASUS and Armoury Crate utilites (this is my personal preference).

 This app is tested on **GV301QH** model (120Hz WUXGA display).
 The proper functionality with other modifications are not guaranteed.